 Mytho gazed back into Trutho's azure eyes.
 He could sense unease behind them, as well as a shrouded sadness, but above all else, he still could recognize the curious little brother from so many years ago in his past. "…He is.
 There's no mistaking him.
 But something must have happened…"

-Mytho shuddered with unspoken rage.
-"Something must have happened…when he was…"
+Mytho grew quiet with unspoken rage.
+"Something must have happened… when he was…"

 Fakir suddenly understood.
 "Mytho, it's all right.
 He's safe now; that's what matters."